-In November 2014, Mr. Kelly was promoted to the additional position of Chief Operating Officer effective December 31, 2014, reflecting significantly expanded responsibilities and a broader strategic role across the organization.
+In November 2014, Mr. Kelly was promoted to the additional position of Chief Operating Officer effective December 31, In November 2014, Mr. Kelly was promoted to the additional position of Chief Operating Officer effective December 31, 2014, reflecting significantly expanded responsibilities and a broader strategic role across the organization.
 In addition to his ongoing responsibilities as Chief Financial Officer, Mr. Kelly assumed responsibility for oversight of our Global Shared Services functions, which include Human Resources and Organizational Development, Marketing, Operations, Information Technology and Administration.
 In connection with his appointment, Mr. Kelly's compensation was adjusted to reflect his promotion and expanded responsibilities.
 After receiving and analyzing information provided by Mercer and reviewing Mercer's recommendations, the Compensation Committee determined to increase Mr. Kelly's annual base salary on January 1, 2015 from \$591,250 to \$700,000 per year and to grant Mr. Kelly an equity award of \$1.0 million in February 2015 consisting of 9,687 restricted shares, which will vest in four equal annual installments subject to Mr. Kelly's continued service with the Company.
-The Compensation Committee, supported by information and analysis provided by Mercer and management, believes Mr. Kelly's compensation changes appropriately reflect his expanded role as our Chief Operating Officer and his continuing role as Chief Financial Officer and a member of our Governance Compensation Committee.
-The Compensation adjustments in the form of equity to place this compensation at risk and to align Mr. Kelly's interests with those of our shareholders.
+The Compensation Committee, supported by information and analysis provided by Mercer and management, believes Mr. Kelly's compensation changes appropriately reflect his expanded role as our Chief Operating Officer and his continuing role as Chief Financial Officer and a member of our Governace Committee.
+The Compensation Committee determined to provide a meaningful component of Mr. Kelly's compensation adjustments in the form of equity to place this compensation at risk and to align Mr. Kelly's interests with those of our shareholders.